flatpickles/sketchbook/docs/README.md

 # Sketchbook Overview

 Sketchbook is a forkable development environment for HTML canvas artwork & prototypes.
 Sketchbook is also a customizable webapp for publishing these projects.
-Read on for a conceptual overview, or jump right into the [Quick Start Guide](quick-start.md)!
+Read on for a conceptual overview, check out [this example](https://longitude.studio) of Sketchbook in use, or jump right into the [Quick Start Guide](quick-start.md)!

 ![Sketchbook](media/full-layout.png)
 _Screenshot from the Sketchbook demo deployment, available live [here](https://demo.skbk.cc)._